 Applicants must be high school graduates who plan to attend Elon.
-Students who apply for the Elon Gap Semester Program must meet the university's standards for freshman admission.
+Students who apply for the Elon Gap Experience must meet the university's standards for freshman admission.

-Students can apply to the Elon Gap Semester Program through Early Decision (binding) or Final Deadline via the freshman application.
+Students can apply to the Elon Gap Experience through Early Decision (binding) or Final Deadline via the freshman application.
 All freshman applicants are required to write an essay.
-If you are applying to the Gap Semester Program you should write on the topic specific to the program.
+If you are applying to the Gap Experience you should write on the topic specific to the program.

 Program costs will be the same as Elon tuition, fees, room and board for fall semester.
 Students will also be considered enrolled at the university and eligible for any financial aid for which they qualify.
 Students will automatically be considered for the Presidential Scholarship or the Elon Engagement Scholarship; however, Gap students may not be Fellows due to the academic requirements of the Fellows Programs.